yninom/HOUSE-PRICING-SANTIAGO/README.md

 ## License

-This project is licensed under the magic license.
+This project is licensed under the magic license